italou/powershell/Yammer/README.md

 ```
 .\Resolve-NMCannotOpenFile.ps1

-ATTENTION: You should use an Authorization Token from a GA user or Yammer App / Developer Token.
+ATTENTION: You should use an Authorization Token from a GA user or Viva Engage (Yammer) App / Developer Token.
            Also be aware that this script was created to be used along with the native mode migration
-           report log CSV file provided by Yammer.
+           report log CSV file provided by Viva Engage (Yammer).

 Press CTRL + C to cancel.
 Press Enter to continue...: